 - Communication Plan: When the phone lines go down, it’s important to have a communication plan in place to save time (and reduce anxiety!).
 To get started, check out this family communication plan template.

 - Supplies: Have a week’s worth of bottled water, non-perishable foods, medicines, and other supplies ready.
 Toiletries, flashlights, batteries, first aid supplies, and a battery-powered radio should also be included in your portable kit in case you have to evacuate.
 Be sure to include plenty of pet supplies for your four-legged family members.
 Remember, pets are typically not permitted in public shelters.

-- Health: Be sure to have supplies on hand to protect yourself (and others) from COVID-19.
-Although mask and social distancing requirements have been lifted or relaxed in most areas, there is always the possibility that these requirements could be reinstated in certain locales or specific shelters.
+- Health: Be sure to have supplies on hand to protect yourself (and others) from COVID-19 and other infectious diseases.
+Although mask and social distancing requirements have been lifted, there is always the possibility that these requirements could be reinstated in certain locales or specific shelters.
 CDC recommendations call for an ample supply of hand sanitizer, soap, and two cloth face coverings for each person.

 Is your HOME ready?

 - Storm Shutters: Are your storm shutters still in good condition or are repairs needed?
 If you are unable to board up windows or install storm shutters yourself, have you made arrangements for this to be completed by someone else?

 - Yard: If you have a portable grill, picnic table, patio furniture, garbage cans, or lawn decorations that could become dangerous projectiles in high winds, clear a space in your garage or shed ahead of time to store them if needed.
 Large potted plants can be placed on their sides if you don’t have room to secure them inside.